 - Achieve better results faster

-Now that you know why critical thinking is a priority for project managers, it’s time to find out how you can get better at it.
+Now that you know why critical thinking skills are priority for project managers, it’s time to find out how you can improve yours.

 How project managers can develop better critical thinking skills